Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 If you want to automate this process, we suggest you try a dedicated tool because it will handle the situation for you.

 - Press the Windows + R keys, input the msconfig, and click OK to open the System Configuration.

 - Select the Services tab, check the Hide all Microsoft Services box, click Disable all, and select OK.

 - Click the Startup tab and click Open Task Manager.

 - Right-click each of the third-party apps and click End task.

 - Then restart your PC.

-If you are unsure about the cause of the error, then performing a clean boot might be the best option.
+If you are unsure about the cause of the error, performing a clean boot might be the best option.
 You can also check our guide detailing various ways to perform a clean boot on your computer.